Morvie/Documentation/Documents/GDPR-documentation.md

 #### Use-case within project.
 My usage within this project would be a `Azure MySQL database`.
 Within this database it can automatically scale up when needed, and the availability is promised by Azure by `99.95%` in a year.
 That is `4,38 hours downtime` of a whole year.

+<h1 id = "Distributed system">Distributed system</h1>

+For this project, I build two microservices on a CQRS code pattern.
+This is pattern which divide the application in two different services as `READ-operations` and `WRITE-operations`.

+*Why is this good for distributed system?*

+- With the usage of Command Query Seggregation Responability, it distributes data faster than the traditional repository code pattern.
+The reason is that it gives the application an seggregation in between these two operations, which allows the application to perform what is important.
+If the write operations are getting more used, it can autoscaling of kubernetes to scale up the server usage either horizontally or vertically.

+And also can the application use the benefits of SQL and NoSQL databases since SQL have a faster performance in reading data from the SQL database, where the NoSQL database has a better performance in writing and handling data.
+I performed research about this which can be seen <a href="https://github.com/Morvie/Documentation/blob/main/Documents/Scalability-documentation.md">here</a>.

+The disadvantage of using CQRS is that it makes the application harder to understand and maintain.
+This could trouble future updates and maintainance on the application.

+Used Messaging.
+--> behouden van berichten en intercommunicatie tussen writer en receiver.

+Elk microservice heeft eigen database.

+Kubernetes autoscale the docker container by certain percentage and scale up the pods horizontal

+<h1 id = "Observability tools">🔧 Observability tools</h1>

+Grafana scalable loading

+Keycloak user data modification.

+Keycloak session usage

+Keycloak session monitoring.

 ---